BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 anecdotal evidence based on processing the `Lyken` grammar (an abandoned research language) suggests that these refinements can matter for antagonistic inputs.
-The `Lyken` grammar was developed using an [implementation of the PGM(1) algorithm](https://github.com/MagicStack/parsing), and it relied heavily on per conflict precedence relationships to converge on a specification which ended up with no LR(1)-relative inadequacies.
-But the IELR(1) annotations required to determine this are copious, and the lanes are heavily intertwined.
-Absent either refinement, IELR(1) processing requires nearly 30 GiB of RAM and approximately 16 hours of wall time.
-Useless annotation filtering reduces this to 13 GiB and 14 hours.
-Leftmost transitive closure memoization has no significant impact on memory usage, and further reduces wall time to approximately 1 hour.
+The `Lyken` grammar was developed using an [implementation of the PGM(1) algorithm](https://github.com/MagicStack/parsing), and it relied heavily on per conflict precedence relationships.
+The IELR(1) annotations are copious, and the lanes are heavily intertwined.
+Absent either refinement, IELR(1) processing requires nearly 47 GiB of RAM and approximately 34 hours of wall time.
+Useless annotation filtering reduces this to 7 GiB and 28 hours.
+Leftmost transitive closure memoization causes a minor memory usage increase, and further reduces wall time to less than half an hour.
 Performance impacts for less tortuous grammars range from neutral to modest speedup, e.g. ~1.25X for `Gpic`.

 ## Conclusion